-Gear Fit2 vs Charge 2: Price and compatibility
+Samsung Gear Fit2 v Fitbit Charge 2: Price and compatibility

-The Gear Fit2 costs $179.99 while the Charge 2 is cheaper at $149.99.
-But you have to remember, Samsung is giving you a color touchscreen and a smartwatch/fitness tracker hybrid experience.
-Meaning paying $30 extra shouldn't be a dealbreaker if that's what you're looking for.
+The Gear Fit2 costs $179.99 while the Charge 2 is cheaper at .
+But you have to remember, Samsung is giving you a colour touchscreen, built-in GPS and a smartwatch/fitness tracker hybrid experience.
+Meaning paying extra shouldn't be a deal breaker if that's what you're looking for.

 Compatibility should also be factored in here when comparing prices.
-The Charge 2 is the more well rounded device with its cross-platform support.
+The good news is that both the Charge 2 and Gear Fit2 offers cross-platform support.
 That means you should get the same experience on both Android and iOS.
-Gear Fit2 however can only sync up with handsets running Android 4.4 and above, leaving iPhone users in the dust.
+We've tried them out on Android phones and an iPhone and didn't have any issues to report.

 Samsung Gear Fit2 v Fitbit Charge 2: Verdict